-Understanding the small business CGT concessions through a series of comprehensive, practical, worked examples.
+A look at the small business CGT concessions and other small business rollovers through a series of comprehensive, practical, worked examples.

 Examples are deliberately framed to reflect real life client situations and issues that you might encounter on a daily basis, as well as some of the more complex and unusual outcomes that can apply.

 During the webinar, you will be guided through practical worked examples illustrating the following tax topics:

 • Satisfying the basic conditions for the CGT concessions

 • An overview of the CGT small business concessions and how they can be applied to a business disposal scenario, including the order to apply them to get an optimal tax outcome